nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 ## Variable definitions
 `country`

 `year`

 `GDP`

 `socialSupport`

 `lifeExpectancy`

 `freedom`

 `generosity`

 `corruption`

 # Methodology
-To access the code used to run analysis, refer to [Notebook.ipynb](/Notebook.ipynb)
+To access the code used to run analysis, refer to [Notebook.ipynb](/Notebook.ipynb).

+For this analysis, we will use a Support Vector Machine Regression.
+The basic idea behind SVR is to find the best fit line, which is the hyperplane that has the maximum number of points.

+**Why?** Was proven to have highest accuracy when compared to other supervised machine learning models according to [Kaur et al., 2019](https://www.mdpi.com/2076-3417/9/8/1613).

+The Support Vector Machine methodology used was adapted from [Kaur et al, 2019](https://www.mdpi.com/2076-3417/9/8/1613), [SVM regression tutorial](https://github.com/AmirAli5/Machine-Learning/blob/main/Supervised%20Machine%20Learning/Regression/3.%20Support%20Vector%20Regression/Support%20Vector%20Regression.ipynb), and [SVM classifier tutorial](https://www.youtube.com/watch?v=8A7L0GsBiLQ).

+References used to write code: [source 1](https://www.youtube.com/watch?v=8A7L0GsBiLQ), [source 2](https://github.com/AmirAli5/Machine-Learning/blob/main/Supervised%20Machine%20Learning/Regression/3.%20Support%20Vector%20Regression/Support%20Vector%20Regression.ipynb), [source 3](https://www.youtube.com/watch?v=8A7L0GsBiLQ)

 ## Data cleaning and wrangling